My Sugar Free Kitchen

 • Keep a small container of your favourite nuts in your office draw so you can nibble on when the 3pm munchies hit

-• IF you’re at work later than you should be and the munchies hit, its cheese and water crackers time.
+• If you’re at work later than you should be and the munchies hit, its cheese and water crackers time.
 You can buy these in single serve portions from the supermarket, which makes them perfect for keeping them in the fridge at work (with your name on, so nobody knocks them off)

 • Make you co workers jealous with some celery sticks dipped in peanut butter